Build UK

-Build UK is a representative organisation for the UK construction industry, formed by the September 2015 merger (announced the previous June) of the UK Contractors Group (UKCG) and the National Specialist Contractors Council (NSCC).
-By bringing together clients, main contractors, trade associations representing over 11,500 specialist contractors, and other organisations committed to industry collaboration, Build UK represents in excess of 40% of UK construction.
+Build UK is a representative organisation in the Construction industry of the United Kingdom.
+It was formed by the 2015 merger of the UK Contractors Group (UKCG) and the National Specialist Contractors Council (NSCC).
+Combining clients, main contractors, trade associations, and other organisations, it claims to represent over 40% of UK construction, with organisational priorities focussed on improving performance, increasing construction productivity, and taking a sustainable approach to skill development and retention in the industry.

 History

 Build UK was launched on 1 September 2015, following the merger of the UKCG and the NSCC.
+Its members include industry clients, main contractors, trade associations representing over 11,500 specialist contractors, and other organisations committed to industry collaboration.
+It claims to represent over 40% of UK construction.

-Its initial action plan has five key areas: the image of construction, industry’s skills needs, effective pre-qualification, health and safety performance, and fair payment practices.
+Its initial action plan had five key areas: the image of construction, industry's skills needs, effective pre-qualification, health and safety performance, and fair payment practices.

 Following Carillion's January 2018 liquidation, Build UK set out an agenda to reform the construction industry's commercial model, potentially eliminating unfair contract terms, late payment and retentions.

 In 2022, Build UK was awarded the 'Royal Charter Award for Excellence in Construction' by the Worshipful Company of Constructors for the leadership role it played during the COVID-19 pandemic in the United Kingdom.

-UKCG

-Established in January 2009, the UKCG succeeded the Major Contractors Group and the National Contractors Federation which had until that point represented the views of the leading UK contractors.
-The UKCG represented over 30 contractors operating in the UK.
-Between them (c.
-2015), UKCG members accounted for £33 billion of construction turnover - a third of UK construction total output.

-It was one of two organisations which represented the views of contractors on the Strategic Forum for Construction, along with the Construction Alliance.
-UKCG also worked closely with the Confederation of British Industry (CBI) Construction Council.

-NSCC

-The National Specialist Contractors' Council comprised 32 specialist trade associations representing companies involved in planning, design, construction, refurbishment and maintenance of the built environment.
-The NSCC represented these specialist trade organisations on the Strategic Forum for Construction, alongside the Specialist Engineering Contractors Group (superseded in 2021 by Actuate UK).
-It was a member of the Joint Contracts Tribunal.
+Policies

+Build UK promotes the adoption of collaborative supply chain practices in the construction industry, and is working towards the elimination of retentions as a business practice by 2025.
+The Construction Leadership Council has endorsed Build UK's Roadmap to Zero Retentions.

+Build UK also maintains the Common Assessment Standard (CAS), an industry-agreed standard for pre-qualification.
+In 2023, Scape became the first UK construction framework provider to adopt the CAS, helping clients to ensure consistent, high-quality supply chain partners work on their projects, and Scape CEO Mark Robinson joined the Build UK board.